-You are receiving this notification as Héroux-Devtek Inc. (the "Corporation") has elected to use the notice and access model ("Notice and Access") provided for under recent amendments to Regulation 54-101 respecting Communication with Beneficial Owners of Securities of a Reporting Issuer for the delivery of meeting materials to its shareholders for the Annual Meeting of the shareholders of the Corporation to be held on August 7th, 2014 (the "Annual Meeting").
-Under Notice and Access, instead of receiving printed copies of the Corporation's Management Proxy Circular (the "Circular"), consolidated financial statements for the year ended March 31, 2014 and management's discussion and analysis (collectively, the "Meeting Materials"), shareholders are receiving this notice with information on how they may access such Meeting Materials electronically.
-However, together with this notice, shareholders continue to receive a proxy (in the case of registered shareholders) or a voting instruction form (in the case of non-registered shareholders), enabling them to vote at the Annual Meeting.
+You are receiving this notification as Héroux-Devtek Inc. (the "Corporation") has elected to use the notice and access model ("Notice and Access") provided for under recent amendments to Regulation 54-101 respecting Communication with Beneficial Owners of Securities of a Reporting Issuer for the delivery of meeting materials to its shareholders for the Annual Meeting of the shareholders of the Corporation to be held on August 7th, 2015 (the "Annual Meeting").
+Under Notice and Access, instead of receiving printed copies of the Corporation's Management Proxy Circular (the "Circular"), consolidated financial statements for the year ended March 31, 2015 and management's discussion and analysis (collectively, the "Meeting Materials"), shareholders are receiving this notice, shareholders continue to receive a proxy (in the case of registered shareholders) or a voting instruction form (in the case of non-registered shareholders), enabling them to vote at the Annual Meeting.
 The Corporation has adopted this alternative means of delivery in order to further its commitment to environmental sustainability and to reduce its printing and mailing costs.